kata-ai/development-standard/development-workflow/definition-of-done-per-phase.md

 Prerequisite to go to Ready phase:

-* Business requirements is clear
+* Business requirements is clear according to System Design guidelines
+* Stories should also comes from GIST process

+Actors: Tech Lead, Principals, PM

 ## Ready